MCP HubMCP Hub

 Resources

-Resources represent data sources accessible by the client application and are identified by URIs.
-They can include:
+Resources are data sources accessible by the client application, identified by URIs:

 {